Institute for Nonprofit News: Activities

 In 2013, INN's CEO Kevin Davis consulted on a nonprofit media working group for the Council on Foundations to produce a report titled "The IRS and Nonprofit Media."
 The report urges the IRS to update its approach to granting charity status to non-profit journalism organizations.

-In 2013, INN member I-News merged with Rocky Mountain PBS and Denver-based NPR affiliate KUVO in what was a first of its kind merger between public broadcasters and INN members.
+Also in 2013, INN member I-News merged with Rocky Mountain PBS and Denver-based NPR affiliate KUVO in what was a first of its kind merger between public broadcasters and INN members.

 Since 2016, INN has operated NewsMatch, an initiative supported by a collective of national and regional foundations that match donations from individuals to nonprofit news organizations and that also provides fundraising training and resources to help newsrooms become more sustainable.
 In 2021, The New York Times highlighted how communities where local newspapers were shuttering followed INN's playbook for how to start a nonprofit news organization, which it found were becoming more prevalent.
 In November 2024, the Institute for Nonprofit News secured press credentials for all of its 475 member organizations in a partnership with the Reporters Committee for Freedom of the Press.